fishy/onepwd/README.md

 The building system used is [Bazel](https://bazel.build).
 Please [install Bazel](https://bazel.build/docs/install.html),
-then run `bazel build java:onepwd --strategy=AndroidAapt=standalone`
-to build the apk.
+then run `bazel build java:onepwd` to build the apk.

 You might need the Bazel source code to get the `workspace_user.sh` script.